plagnollab/DNASeq_pipeline/WGS/README.md

 ### extraID

-A very useful parameter to set is "extraID" to know the batch.
+The parameter "extraID" defines the batch.
+It is added to the RG header of the BAM files and is used to distinguish samples in the merged VCF files.

 ## Alignment (align mode)